Typee-Language/Typee/_Global_Documentation/typee_software_design.md

 __Typee__ programming language is specified according to an LL(1) grammar.
 As such, it is an LL(1) language.
-This class of grammars have many advantages while developing a _Proof of Concept_.
-They are __context-free__ grammars, which means that nothing has to be remembered about has been previously done when parsing source code.
+This class of grammars have many advantages while developing a _Proof of Concept_ (PoC).
+They are __context-free__ grammars, which means that nothing has to be remembered about what has been previously done when parsing source code.
 They are __fully deterministic__, which means that they definitvely are _unambiguous_ grammars.
 The code they define is parsed from Left to right and the _Parser_ of LL(1) grammars constructs Leftmost derivations while parsing the source code.

 LL(1) parsers can be implemented with tables as well as with recursive descent functions.
 They are deterministic, context-free, and intuitive to understand,